-the CDBG program, (full and phased ver County) is required to submit an application ject. a. lity/County) wil ation request amount is \$(Dollar Amount) Il commit the required cash match of \$(Dollar b. - ity/County) will nlication request amount is \$(Dollar Amount) I commit the required cash match of \$(Dollar PASSED, AD OPTED AND APPRO VED this day of, 20 Signat ture, Chief Elected Offi cial Applicant Entity (County or Municipality) Nan ne (Typed or Printed) - Title Date
+the CDBG program, (full and phased ver County) is required to submit an application ject. a. lity/County) wil ation request amount is \$(Dollar Amount) Il commit the required cash match of \$(Dollar b. b.
+That the Phased project grant application request amount is \$(Dollar Amount) and the (Municipality/County) will commit the required cash match of \$(Dollar Amount) for the (Project); PASSED, AD OPTED AND APPRO VED this day of, 20 Signat ture, Chief Elected Offi cial Applicant Entity (County or Municipality) Nan ne (Typed or Printed) - Title Date